CLIMAAX/HEAVY_RAINFALL/01_Extreme_precipitation/Extreme_precipitation_criticalthresholds.md

 By opting for Path B, you can customise your climate risk assessment based on your local conditions and requirements.

-Finally, the last section of the workflow “**[Extreme precipitation: Examples on how to carry out a climate risk assessment](EXTREME_PRECIPITATION_Risk_Assessment_examples.ipynb)**” presents real examples of applying these steps to European regions.
+Finally, the last section of the workflow **“[Extreme precipitation: Examples on how to carry out a climate risk assessment](EXTREME_PRECIPITATION_Risk_Assessment_examples.ipynb)”** presents real examples of applying these steps to European regions.
 Feel free to explore and adapt them to your research needs!

 ## Authors
 The Center of Applied Research in Hydrometeorology from the Universitat Politècnica de Catalunya (CRAHI-UPC).
 The members involved in the development of this section were the following:

 - Erika R. Meléndez-Landaverde

+- Víctor González Garrido

 - Daniel Sempere-Torres